rust-embedded-community/usb-device/README.md

 compliant.

-The UsbDevice object represents a composite USB device and is the most important object for end-users.
-Most of the other items are for implementing new USB classes or device-specific drivers.
+The UsbDevice object represents a composite USB device and is the most important object for application implementors.
+The UsbDevice combines a number of UsbClasses (either custom ones, or pre-existing ones provided by other crates) and a UsbBus device drives to implement the USB device.

-The UsbClass trait can be used to implemented USB classes such as HID devices or serial ports.
+The UsbClass trait can be used to implemented USB classes such as a HID device or a serial port.
+An implementation may also use a custom class if the required functionality isn't covered by a standard class.
-Pre-made class implementations will be provided in separate crates.

-The UsbBus trait is intended to be implemented by device-specific crates to provide a driver for each device specific USB peripheral.
+The UsbBus trait is intended to be implemented by device-specific crates to provide a driver for each device's USB peripheral.

 Related crates
 --------------